DanHulton/coffeebot/README.md

 When all the spots are full, Coffeebot will print out the list of everyone who's in on the current pot and reset.

+## Finishing the pot early

+Are people taking too long to reply?
+Type:

+    @coffeebot: finish

+Coffeebot will finish the current pot early.

 ## Resetting Coffeebot

 Did you start a pot that nobody seems to want?
 Type: